mohamedkt2004/math-web-1/README.md

 ## 🔑 Registration Flow

 1. **Add a Student:** Fill in the student's first name, last name, birthday, grade, gender, email and password.
-2. **QR code:** Once the account is created, a QR code is generated and saved in a pdf.
+2. **QR code is generated:** Once the account is created, a QR code is generated and saved as a PDF.
-4. **Log in the game:** The student can scan the QR code to log in the game.
+3. **Log into the game:** The student can scan the QR code to log into the game.

 ## 🔒 Rules & Policies